redis/redis-benchmarks-specification/docs/fullsync-benchmark-qualification.md

 7. Verify actual exported TimeSeries samples, their units, revision and run identities.
 A successful trigger or YAML schema check is insufficient.

+A low CV establishes repeatability on the measured storage path, not sensitivity to CPU or serialization improvements.
+A stable storage throughput limit can mask a change in Redis.
+Record the actual device backing the data mount: an NVMe interface can expose EBS and does not establish that storage is physically local.
+For disk-backed loading, retain EBS and local-NVMe results as separate strata.
+A useful storage comparison runs both mounts on the same host with identical CPU affinity, binary, filesystem and configuration.
+Record provisioned EBS IOPS/throughput, physical I/O counters, I/O pressure, CPU utilization and cache policy.
+Receiver file staging can be followed by reads from page cache.
+Do not change storage or drop caches partway through a qualification cohort.

 The specs remain unqualified until this protocol has been run on each target runner.
 Small-scale argument and digest checks establish functionality only.
 They are not evidence for a speedup or an acceptable noise floor.